Key highlights

 Track your store’s performance with WooCommerce’s built-in sales reporting tools.
 If you need more advanced insights, you can expand functionality with additional reporting extensions.
 Some extensions even allow you to export reports into Excel or CSV for in-depth analysis.
 For tracking profits and losses, the WooCommerce Cost of Goods extension from SkyVerge is a useful option to consider.

-Benefits of WooCommerce: Why use WooCommerce?
+Benefits of WooCommerce: Why do businesses choose WooCommerce?

 WooCommerce is a free-to-use eCommerce plugin that allows you to easily create a fully functional online store.
 Here are some other benefits of WooCommerce: